-Moving On magazine is a print and online publication devoted to providing a wide range of information regarding choices following school.
+Moving On magazine is a print and online publication that provides a wide range of information regarding choices in and following school.

 As the cost of university continues to increase, young people and their parents have to think carefully about all options available: apprenticeships, work experience, gap years, further education and higher education.

 Experts in the industry, including UCAS, employers, skills bodies and sector skills councils work with us to make sure that the information and advice that we provide is up to date, accurate and relevant.